It is an indication of inflammation of the duodenum. The duodenum is a part of the small intestine connected to the stomach.

 - Smoking: It can cause and certainly potentiates the development of duodenitis.

-- Sick or hospitalized patients: a very common finding in this group of patients generally with a poor nutritional intake.
+- Sick or hospitalized patients: a prevalent finding in this group of patients generally with a poor nutritional intake.

 The symptoms can be: